Selin Sivrikaya

-Selin Sivrikaya (born January 1, 1997) is a Turkish women's football midfielder currently playing in the First League for Kireçburnu Spor with jersey number 7.
+Selin Sivrikaya (born January 1, 1997) is a Turkish women's football midfielder who plays in the Super League for 1207 Antalya with jersey number 7.
 She was a member of the Turkey women's U-19 team.

 Early life

 Selin Sivrikaya was born to Bekir Sivrikaya and his wife Hülya in Akhisar town of Manisa Province on January 1, 1997.
 She was schooled in her hometown, and graduated from Akhisar Zeynep Gülin Öngör Vocational High School for Girls.

 During her high school years, she played futsal and helped to her school team's achievement as becoming the champion of Manisa Province League and of the regional league.

-Career

-Club
+Club career

 She obtained her license on March 9, 2012, for Karşıyaka BESEM Spor in İzmir, which competed in the Turkish Women's Second League.
-Sivrikaya played two seasons for her club and scored 45 golas in 19 matches.
+Sivrikaya played two seasons for her club and scored 45 goals in 19 matches.
 At the end of the 2013–14 season, she enjoyed her team's promotion to the Women's First League.

 However, she transferred in January 2015 for the second-half season to 1207 Antalya Muratpaşa Belediye Spor, which played in the Second League.
 Sivrikaya enjoyed a second time the promotion of her team to the First League, this time with 1207 Antalya Muratpaşa Belediye Spor.
 In the 2015–16 season, she played in the Women's First League.
 The next season, Sivrikaya transferred to the Istanbul-based club Kireçburnu Spor.

+In the 2022–23 Super League season, she returned to 1207 Antalya.